WWE News: Former Superstar Was Fired For Farting

 However, Amore was eventually fired from WWE last year after sexual assault allegations against him became public knowledge.
 The case was dropped a few months later, but the company has distanced itself from the former superstar ever since.

-Amore has appeared on WWE television since then, however.
+Amore has appeared on WWE television after that, however.
 He was caught on camera making a scene in the crowd at last year’s Survivor Series pay-per-view.
 Shortly afterwards, he was escorted from the arena by security guards and hasn’t been seen since.

 Earlier this year, the former superstar was linked with a move back to NXT.
 However, Triple H subsequently dismissed the rumors and claimed that the company “wants no part of Enzo Amore.”
 All of his bridges appear to have been burned.